 Activity 3.2 will allow updating and formalizing existing rules on use of forest products (timber and non-timber) and biological rest.
 To this end, a Local Convention will be prepared in order to promote environmentally appropriate, socially responsible and economically viable use of forests and fisheries resources.

-Participatory mapping of resources will be an important part of this activity, with separate mapping by women and men, followed by each group reporting its findings and decisions in a plenary for joint decision making.
-Activity 3.2 will also include a baseline study on land tenure.
+The Local Particular attention will be paid to vulnerable groups.
+The most relevant negotiating tools will be used in this regard.
+In particular, participatory mapping of resources will be an important part of this activity, with separate mapping by women and men, followed by each group reporting its findings and decisions in a plenary for joint decision making.
+During these sessions, important efforts will be put in tackling the causes of the unsustainable practices.